akeeba/s3/README.md

 This library is designed to work with Amazon S3 proper, as well as S3-compatible services such as but not limited to Wasabi, Google Storage, Synology C2, ExoScale etc.

+> [!IMPORTANT]
+> Developing and maintaining world-class software is neither easy nor free.
+The development of this software is subsidised by sales of our commercial offerings.
+If you like this software and would like to see it maintained in the future, please consider [purchasing a subscription](https://www.akeeba.com/subscribe.html) to one of our commercial offerings. _Thank you!_

 ## Why reinvent the wheel

 After having a lot of impossible to debug problems with Amazon's Guzzle-based AWS SDK we decided to roll our own connector for Amazon S3.
 This is by no means a complete implementation, just a small subset of S3's features which are required by our software.
 The design goals are simplicity, no external dependencies and a low memory footprint.